-Property Transferred Within a Year of Death – Property transferred within a year of death is considered subject to the spousal rights of elective share.
+Property Transferred Within a Year of Death – Property transferred within a year of death is considered subject to the spousal rights of elective share in New York.
 The defenders of the will are going to claim that the decedent does not own the property and it’s not a part of the estate and not subject to the estate rules, but the claim is not likely to work, as New York law has a “claw-back” provision whereby the surviving spouse can recapture the property gifted by the decedent and taken out of the estate within a year of his death.
 Such property is considered to be a part of the “augmented estate” for the purposes of calculating the amount of elective share due to the surviving spouse.

 Property passing outside of probate – The other heirs may claim that some of the property of the person who died is not a part of their estate.
 While it is technically true that “testamentary substitute” property is not a part of the probate estate, it is nevertheless a part of the “augmented estate” and is therefore countable towards calculating the elective share that the surviving spouse is entitled to.
 This property includes joint bank accounts, assets transferred to trusts, pension plans insurance policies where the surviving spouse is not the beneficiary.

 Claiming that the estate has no money to satisfy the elective share – Establishing the right to an elective share is only the first step of the problem.
-The hardest part of the elective share is not the elective share proceeding, but the accounting proceeding.
+The hardest part of the elective share is not the elective share New York proceeding, but the accounting proceeding.
 The executor will try to use accounting tricks to claim that the estate does not have the money to pay for the elective share.
 They will try to “zero out” the estate.
 Legitimate expenses are taken into an account and deducted from the total amount of the estate used to calculate the size of the elective share.
-But unnecessary expenses, accounting tricks and money paid to the proponents of the estate are usually not allowed by New York Surrogate’s Court to be deducted from the amount of the estate for the purposes of calculating the elective share.
+But unnecessary expenses, accounting tricks, and money paid to the proponents of the estate are usually not allowed by New York Surrogate’s Court to be deducted from the amount of the estate for the purposes of calculating the elective share.

 Loophole 1: “there is a prenuptial agreement.”
-A valid prenuptial or postnuptial agreement invalidates a spouse’s rights to make a claim in an estate.
+A valid prenuptial or postnuptial agreement invalidates a spouse’s right to make a claim in an estate.
 However, this loophole itself is subject to loopholes, such as:

-Using those “loopholes on a loophole,” a surviving spouse may be able to set aside the prenuptial agreement and be able claim her spousal rights.
+Using those “loopholes on a loophole,” a surviving spouse may be able to set aside the prenuptial agreement and be able to claim her spousal rights.

-Loophole 2: “you abandoned the spouse” – abandonment [v] is a loophole that is sometimes used to try to invalidate the elective share claim.
+Loophole 2: “you abandoned the spouse” – abandonment is a loophole that is sometimes used to try to invalidate the elective share claim.
 It often comes up when the deceased spouse and the surviving spouse were in the process of divorce but the deceased spouse died before the divorce could be completed.
-Needless to say, an incomplete divorce is not a divorce so the spouse is still entitled to an elective share unless the other heirs can successfully prove abandonment.
+Needless to say, an incomplete divorce is not divorce so the spouse is still entitled to an elective share unless the other heirs can successfully prove abandonment.
 Just proving that the couple did not get along is not enough, even if they no longer lived together at the time of the deceased spouse’s death.

-Loophole 3: “the marriage was invalid” – if the marriage was invalid for whatever reason, there is no elective share. [vi] This elective share defense is commonly used to fight an elective share claim made by a much younger surviving spouse in an estate of an older deceased spouse.
+Loophole 3: “the marriage was invalid” – if the marriage was invalid for whatever reason, there is no elective share.
+This elective share defense is commonly used to fight an elective share claim made by a much younger surviving spouse in an estate of an older deceased spouse.
 The argument is that the deceased spouse was too sick to give consent to enter into a marriage.